 Step 1: Installation and Activation

-Buy the plugin Total GDPR Compliance from CodeCanyon marketplace at the reasonable price.
+Buy the plugin Total GDPR Compliance from CodeCanyon marketplace at a reasonable price of $18.
 Then, install and activate it.

 If you are new to WordPress and don’t know how to install the plugin then check out – How to install a new plugin in WordPress website?